Stacked Bar Chart Visualization with lc_pie_bar_*

 - When two or more

-lc_pie_barrects have__elements:highlights in the same step, all charts fall back to opacity-only mode - Highlighted segments stay at full opacity; others dim
+lc_pie_barrects have segment highlights in the same step, all charts fall back to opacity-only mode - Highlighted segments stay at full opacity; others dim

-- No waterfall, no popup, no glass overlay
+- No expanded rows, no popup, no glass overlay

 Highlight Behaviour Summary